 The first point of contact for any queries regarding a student at the school would be your child's Form Tutor and e-mail addresses for all teaching staff are available on the college website.

-Additionally, you may wish to contact your child's Head of Year or you may prefer to speak directly to Mrs Keary.
-If this is the case, please contact them either by telephone on 0161 980 2711 or email - office@st-ambrosecollege.org.uk or mrskkeary@st-ambrosecollege.org.uk
+Additionally, you may wish to contact your child's Head of Year or you may prefer to speak directly to Mrs Keary, if your query concerns SEND.

+Please contact individual members of staff by telephone on 0161 980 2711 or email office@st-ambrosecollege.org.uk.